 If Camellia is to attract some form of Commercial, it must identify a market that is not appropriately serviced in the District.
-This, as discussed throughout the Enquiry by Design Process, can be the emerging hybrid commercial-industrial model that typifies many of the businesses in the Eastern City's industrial precincts.
+This can be the emerging hybrid commercial-industrial model that typifies many of the businesses in the Eastern City's industrial precincts.
 These businesses require a mix of commercial floorspace along with productive or flexible floorspace to support their business operations.

-Commercial market dynamics in Central City
+5.8 Commercial market dynamics in Central City